aligent/stencil-docker/README.md

 Docker image for running the stencil command without requiring it to be installed.

+The image is available on Docker Hub as [aligent/stencil](https://hub.docker.com/r/aligent/stencil).

 ## Installation

 Ensure you have a .npm directory for caching dependancies (`mkdir -p ~/.npm`)